Kwaadpepper/msi-keyboard-CLI/README.md

 Every minute between between 5pm and 8am my keyboard backlight will light up.

-Now il I wan't to override this for example while watchi a movie i can't use the arg -l on like
+Now il I wan't to override this for example while watchi a movie you can use the arg -l on like
 <strong>/usr/bin/nodejs /home/myusername/.msi-klm/msi-keyboard-CLI.js -k off -l on</strong>

-This will lightoff the keyboard with -k off and the -l will create a ifle in /tmp so that every time a command is run without -l, it will be ignored (like the one in wu putted in /etc/crontab).
+This will lightoff the keyboard with -k off and the -l will create a file in /tmp so that every time a command is run without -l, it will be ignored (like the one we putted in /etc/crontab).

 <strong>Advanced users</strong>
 If you use kde or ubuntu or whatever you can add a hotkey to lightup/lightoff or any custom using kdesudo or gksudo or whatever to execute the command like: